 Pulse that a few times to break up the candy canes, and then on higher speed until it goes from crunchy to smooth.
 You can tell when it’s done when you open your food processor and you have fluffy white peppermint snow.
 It’s soft powdered sugar with little teeny crunchy bits of peppermint.

-Place chocolate chips, peanut butter and butter in a heat-safe bowl.
+- Place chocolate chips, peanut butter and butter in a heat-safe bowl.
 I know this sounds strange, seeing as we’re using peppermint, but trust me on this one.
-If you have peanut allergies, I’ve been told that Sunbutter works great, or I did experiment with 1/2 the amount of coconut oil.
-While my taste testers all agreed that the PB version tasted better, the coconut oil did work as a replacement.
 Melt it until it’s creamy and smooth and immediately add in some peppermint extract, or peppermint oil.

 Quickly toss everything together.
 Mix, mix, mix again until it’s all dusted snowy white.